-- of the problem that resulted in tissue loss, as happens in aggressive infections like Fournier's gangrene. - 3.
-Compromised viability of superficial tissues, clear necrosis, or signs of circulation impairment either localised or more extensive, usually in the limbs, leading to extensive loss of substance. - Association with systemic pathologies that impair normal healing causing wounds to heal with simple care and requiring special attention.
+- 2. Infection is frequently present as a complication in chronic wounds and in itself may be the cause of the problem that resulted in tissue loss, as happens in aggressive infections like Fournier's gangrene. - 3.
+Compromised viability of superficial tissues, clear necrosis, or signs of circulation impairment either localised or more extensive, usually in the limbs, leading to extensive loss of substance. - 4.
+Association with systemic pathologies that impair normal healing causing wounds to heal with simple care and requiring special attention.
 Feet ulcers in diabetic patients and many forms of Vasculitis are common examples.